 Is DCIS hereditary?
 How can I lower my risk?

 Although it isn’t clear what causes DCIS, we do know how it starts.
 Cells within the lining of the milk ducts go through changes and then start growing out of control.
-Even though we don’t know why this happens, some factors such as your lifestyle, your environment and genetics may play a role.
+Even though we don’t know why this happens, some factors such as your lifestyle, your environment and genetics may play a role in the growth of cancer cells.

 [See how genetic testing is improving breast cancer treatment and prevention.]